Meet The Tseng-Katzenbach Family of The Wetherill School

 When their daughter, Marin, was ready for preschool, Laura Tseng and Trey Katzenbach wanted a place that was focused on children as individuals, and where their daughter could explore her creativity and imagination, while learning to be a good friend and considerate member of a group.
 They also sought a small, family-like community of parents who shared their values.
 They found all this close to home at the Wetherill School.

-Marin is now a rising third-grader.
-Her brother Sy will enter kindergarten at Wetherill, and her brother Griffin will begin in a mixed-age preschool classroom this fall.
+Marin is now a rising fourth-grader.
+Her brother Sy just completed kindergarten after three years at Wetherill, and her brother Griffin will begin his second year in a mixed-age preschool classroom this fall.

 “Over the past seven years at the Wetherill School, we have found that the parents share our philosophy and everyone wants the best for one another” says Laura.

 The Wetherill School was founded in 1976 by two early childhood Montessori educators who wanted a unique, warm, and nurturing first school experience for young children.
 They valued the Montessori approach, but also saw the great potential of helping children learn through imaginative play and creative self-expression.

 At Wetherill, children learn in mixed-age classrooms – something Laura and Trey were ambivalent about at the beginning, but now treasure.
 The younger children look up to the older ones, and are exposed to educational and social opportunities they might not have had in a same-age classroom.
 The older students gain confidence while guiding their younger peers.
 The school offers afternoon Pre-K and kindergarten, and an all-day kindergarten program, as well as several optional after school electives, offered by area franchises.

 “Children are seen as individuals who each have something to contribute.
 They have the freedom to explore different things and develop their passions,” says Laura.

 At Wetherill, the children remain with the same teachers as they age up in each class, allowing them to get to know each student very thoroughly, and focus on fostering their individual way of learning and particular interests.